 “‘In years past the dental lobby has been successful in getting pro-fluoridation bills introduced in state legislatures across the United States, including legislation that would mandate statewide fluoridation — a law 13 states presently have.
 But the tables are turning,’ explains FAN.
 ‘In 2013… instead of the introduction of pro-fluoride bills, we saw the exact opposite, with the introduction of 16 anti-fluoridation bills in 9 states.’”
 4

 This is wonderful news – fluoride is a toxin that should not be ingested by anyone.
 (This is why fluoridated toothpaste carries a warning against ingestion.)
-In the Missing Link, a free report included with the Save Our Bones Program, the dangers of fluoride are discussed extensively.
+In the Osteoporosis Hydration Protocol, a free report included with the Osteoporosis Reversal Program, the dangers of fluoride are discussed extensively.
 As mentioned earlier, countless studies have shown that fluoride damages your bones and actually increases fracture rates, especially the dreaded hip fractures.

 Let’s hope the tide continues in the anti-fluoride direction!